Michael-Cowie/Notes/Math/geometry/trigonometry.md

 To begin graphing the cosine function, we will,

 1. Plot the angle $\theta$ on the $x$ axis.
-2. Plot the length of the $adjacent$ on the $y$ axis.
+2. Plot the length of the adjacent on the $y$ axis.

 Here, the negative length means that the adjacent side is on the left half of the semi-circle.
 All properties of the cosine functions are equal.
 Cosine literally means "complementary sine" because,

 ```math
 \cos(\theta) = \sin(\frac{\pi}{2} -\theta)